 - Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts (PDF, 273 KB) - This Massachusetts Invasive Plant Advisory Group publication provides findings from plant evaluations of 85 species and includes an annotated list of invasive, likely invasive, and potentially invasive species in Massachusetts.

 - Invasive Plant Atlas of New England - This website provides a comprehensive, web-accessible database of invasive and potentially invasive plants in New England.

-- The Vascular Plants of Massachusetts: A County Checklist - This publication available through the Natural Heritage and Endangered Species Program provides the names and distribution for more than 3,000 native and introduced plants found currently or historically in the various counties of the Massachusetts and indicates whether they are considered native, introduced, or invasive in the county.
+- The Vascular Plants of Massachusetts: A County Checklist - This publication available on CD through the Natural Heritage and Endangered Species Program provides the names and distribution for more than 3,000 native and introduced plants found currently or historically in the various counties of the Massachusetts and indicates whether they are considered native, introduced, or invasive in the county.

 - CZ-Tip - Coastal Plant Identification: Common Native and Invasive Species Found on the Massachusetts Coast - This tip provides descriptions and photographs of some of the more common native and non-native coastal plants in Massachusetts.

 Top 10 Plants for Fall Planting on the Massachusetts Coast

 The plants selected for coastal landscapes can be both functional and interesting.
 The following 10 native plants, which can be found at local nurseries (and are likely on sale in the fall), are great for coastal sites, provide fall and/or winter visual interest, and are bound to make an impact in your garden.
 (Be sure to check CZM's Coastal Landscaping website for important information on where to safely and effectively plant these species.)

 For PDF fact sheets with photos and additional information for the plant species listed below, see Coastal Landscaping in Massachusetts - Plant Highlights and Images.